solidi/hl-mods/workspace/redist/readme.txt

     - Frost - a reskin of Romka's reskin HEV suit by Napoleon
 - Single Player Gameplay
     - Chapter Selection Menu
+- Runes
+    - Runes no longer spawn in single player mode
 - Client Support
     - Added player radar for discovery of enemies
     - Improved "hud_fastswitch" to cycle through weapons in a slot